 Each endorsed program is allocated one, two, three or four unit equivalents.

-A student who will graduate in 2016 or beyond will be able to count a maximum of 4 unit equivalents from endorsed programs for WACE purposes, two in Year 11 and two in Year 12.
+A student is able to count a maximum of 4 unit equivalents from endorsed programs for WACE purposes, two in Year 11 and two in Year 12.

 Programs are endorsed in three categories: